harshn08/CDPMultinodeDocker/README.md

 CDP Multinode script using Docker on Mac/Windows 10, This will create brand new 6 instances on AWS( 2 4xlarge and 2 2xlarge)
-CDP DC will be installed with full security (Kerberos,TLS and KMS) with CDF and CDFSW
+CDP DC will be installed with full security (Kerberos,TLS and KMS) with CDF and CDSW

 Updated on March 11, 2020